Most Expensive Suburbs to Buy in Perth, The 2026 Guide

 Below, we'll explore Perth's most expensive suburbs, what drives their value, and the financing considerations for buyers targeting these prestigious neighbourhoods.

-Why location matters more in Perth's premium market
+Why does location matter more in Perth's premium market?

 The western suburbs corridor, stretching from Subiaco to the coast, offers a combination of heritage charm and modern convenience that buyers in other capitals pay significantly more to access.
 Perth's premium suburbs also benefit from established infrastructure, mature streetscapes, and proximity to the best private schools in Western Australia.